vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Another coin ascribed to Ghaṭotkaca was published by Ajit Ghosh in JNSI 22 \(1960\), 120 f.
 The attribution of this coin to Ghaṭotkaca is dubious; Ellen Raven reads skanda instead of ghaṭo  and ascribes this coin to Skandagupta \(personal communication\).

 31 Mirashi 1982a, 70 f.; cf. Mirashi in JESI \(1980\), 86 ff.
 The interpretation of this verse is controversial.
 Fleet in CII III \(1888\), 53–54, ll.
-10–11 reads: samuditaba h la i koṣān pu\( ṣya\) mitrām

-. ś ca  h j i itvā; he takes this as a reference to the tribe of the Puṣyamitraṣ
+10–11 reads: samuditaba h la i koṣān pu\( ṣya\) mitrāṁś ca  h j i itvā; he takes this as a reference to the tribe of the Puṣyamitraṣ

-Fleet admitted in a note that the second syllable of the name was damageḍ Mirashi 1982a \(IRP I, 70\), following a proposal of Divekar, conjectures the reading: samuditaba h la i kośā h n yuddhy a i mitrām

-. ś ca  h j i itvā; that is, ‘after having vanquished in battle \( yudhi\) his enemies whose wealth and power had increased’, a reading accepted in the revised edition \(1981\) of CII III \(p.
+Fleet admitted in a note that the second syllable of the name was damageḍ Mirashi 1982a \(IRP I, 70\), following a proposal of Divekar, conjectures the reading: samuditaba h la i kośā h n yuddhy a i mitrāṁś ca  h j i itvā; that is, ‘after having vanquished in battle \( yudhi\) his enemies whose wealth and power had increased’, a reading accepted in the revised edition \(1981\) of CII III \(p.
 315 v.
 4\), but rejected by Agrawal 1989, 211.

 32 Bhitarī Stone Pillar Inscription of Skandagupta l.
 13 \(CII III \(1888\), 54\).
 See below, ṇ 35 on p.
 316.